oopnet/oopnet/docs/userguide.simulating.rst

 	[UnconnectedNodeError('Error 233 - Error  Error 200: one or more errors in input file'), InputDataError('Error 200 - one or more errors in input file')]

-Since an :class:`~oopnet.simulator.simulation_errors.EPANETSimulationError` is a container, we can check for specific errors using :meth:`~oopnet.simulator.simulation_errors.EPANETSimulationError.check:_contained_errors`.
+Since an :class:`~oopnet.simulator.simulation_errors.EPANETSimulationError` is a container, we can check for specific errors using its :meth:`~oopnet.simulator.simulation_errors.EPANETSimulationError.check_contained_errors` method.
 You can check either be providing a single Exception class

 .. literalinclude:: /../examples/error_handling.py